karlkfi/kpt-config-sync/docs/user/overview.md

 ### init

-Use `nomos init` to begin a new GKE Policy Management directory.
+Use `nomos init` to begin a new CSP Configuration Management directory.
 Given an empty directory, populates it with required files and a few commonly-needed objects to get you started.